-During the spring semester, core ABA faculty meet to discuss and evaluate the progress of each 1st year student in the program.
+Prior to the start of the Fall Semester of the 2nd year in the program, core ABA faculty and affiliated ABA staff meet to discuss and evaluate the progress of each 1st year student in the program.
 Through this evaluation process, satisfactory progress is noted, performance exceeding satisfactory progress is commended, and concerns regarding less than satisfactory progress are identified in order to provide detailed and constructive feedback and promote remedial efforts.
 In addition, the evaluation process is intended to ensure that all core program faculty are aware of the progress of all students in the program.
 Detailed instructions for completing the annual evaluation are located in the program's Annual Evaluation Handbook.